Jsoszka-Old/ez-mapper.js/readme.md

 console.log(userDto.address) // {city:"Richmond", state:"VA"}

 ```
+The nested values are copied by value not by reference, this means altering the destination object will not have side effects on the source object.

 ### Custom Mappings
-What if our DTO has some extra fields like for example `fullName`. we can take care of this using a `customMapper` passed to the map method
+What if our DTO has some extra fields like `fullName`. we can take care of this using a `customMapper` passed to the map method

 ```js